 School property, buildings and vehicles are out of bounds for smoking by all people at all times.
 This includes school time, outside school hours, and holidays.
 This policy covers all people, including visitors to the school and trades people.

 Cell Phone Policy and Other Electronic Devices

-Students must not have in their possession or use cell phones, from the opening school bell, 8:25 am to being dismissed in the afternoon around 2:50 pm.
+Students must not have in their possession or use cell phones, from the opening school bell, 8:25 am to being dismissed in the afternoon around 2:50 pm, or on the school bus.
 Any cell phone seen or heard during this time will be confiscated and kept secure for one week on the first offence and up to one term for a subsequent offence.
 Students needing a cell phone before or after school may keep it in their bag, locker, or hand it to the school office.
-Cell phones are permitted and even encouraged on school trips which extend outside school hours, or when senior students may be allowed to “wander off” in small groups for a limited time.
-In this case the student is expected to give his/her number to the supervisor.
+Cell phones may be permitted on some school trips which extend outside school hours.
+Please refer to the letter given out prior to the school trip.

 Playing Sport for other schools

 In the Wairarapa primary sport is provided by the clubs and secondary team sport is provided by the colleges.
 Local colleges are usually open to accepting our students into their teams on the understanding that we do not have the number to provide our own team, and that we are willing, where practical, to contribute to the volunteer work needed, rather than always relying of the volunteer support of others.
 Any student wishing to play sports for other schools should work through the principal.
 Although the student may be given a certain freedom of selecting which school to play for, the local college fraternity does prefer our students going to the smaller colleges like Kuranui, Chanel, and Makoura who are often struggling for numbers to complete their own teams.
 Then we can have a win/win relationship with the school concerned.